 Do I need to add Printify as a production partner inside Etsy?

 Yes.
-Etsy's policy requires every seller using a manufacturing partner to declare that partner under Shop Settings → Production partners.
+Etsy's 2025 Creativity Standards make this mandatory for all sellers using a manufacturing partner.
+Declare Printify under Shop Manager → Settings → Partners you work with.
 The OAuth connection doesn't auto-register this for you.
-Skipping it can get listings or your full shop suspended under Etsy's handmade policy.
+Skipping it can get listings or your full shop suspended.

 Can I connect more than one Etsy shop to one Printify account?